 Next you will need to remove the stems and seeds from the chiles and place them in a pot along with the onion and garlic.
 Cover with water and bring to a boil.
 Continue boiling for 15 minutes.

 Transfer one cup of the cooking liquid, the chiles, onion, and garlic to a blender.
-Add the paprika, cumin, oregano, ground clove, salt, and black pepper and pulse until smooth.
+Add the paprika, cumin, oregano, ground clove, salt, and black pepper and pulse until smooth. *If you wish to remove any chunks from the sauce you can run it through a fine sieve.

 Then return it to the pot/dutch oven and simmer for an additional one to two hours.